bruno-ponne/coding-the-past/_posts/2023-02-07-Linear-Models-in-R.md

 <br>

-## 5. Plotting the regression line with geom_smooth
+## 5. Use geom_smooth to visualize the regression line

 To draw the regression line, use geom_smooth() with the argument `method` set to 'lm' (linear model).
 The argument `se` specifies if you would like to plot the error associated with the regression estimate across the line.